-- Young people will have a smooth transition between different educational stages and services. - Young people and families' experience of transition will be good. - All young people with SEND will have a clear plan to move into adult life that covers all parts of their life. - We will have sufficient provision for young people to move successfully into adult life. - Services will have the skills and tools to support young people through identifying their strengths and needs and plan for adult life. - Young people will have a good outcome at the end of the transition process.
+- Young people will have a smooth transition between different educational stages and services. - Young people and families' experience of transition will be good.

+- All young people with SEND will have a clear plan to move into adult life that covers all parts of their life. - We will have sufficient provision for young people to move successfully into adult life - Services will have the skills and tools to support young people through identifying their needs and plan for adult life

-Commitment 4: Excellent communication and engagement between young people, families, education, health and care services including schools (Communication)
+Commitment 4: Excellent communication and engagement between young people, families, services and schools (Communication)

-- We need to build mutual trust and relationships between children, young people, families, schools and services across the city that is based on openness and honesty - We need to make sure our services are based on the needs of the children, young people and families we support. - We need to clearly and proactively communicate, with families and services about who should do what, when and how. - We need to make it easy for children, young people and families to find up to date information. - We need to improve communication between the team of professionals supporting a child and family
+- We need to build mutual trust and relationships between children, young people, families, schools and services across the city. - We need to make sure our services are based on the needs of the children, young people and families we support. - We need to clearly communicate, with families and services about who should do what, when and how. - We need to make it easy for children, young people and families to find information.

 - Families tell us that our communication systems do not work.
-They find it difficult to understand what should happen and hard to get answers. - They have told us that they do not know where to go to for help when there are gaps in support. - Our systems are not easy to use and there is not enough transparency. - Our communication is not consistent and there is poor 'customer care' when families are going through difficult processes. - We have some good practice of communication but it is in pockets across the city, is dependent on individuals, and is not consistent.
+They find it difficult to understand what should happen and hard to get answers. - They have told us that they do not know where to go to for help when there are gaps in support. - Our systems are not easy to use and there is not enough transparency. - Our communication is not consistent and there is poor 'customer care' when families are going through difficult processes. - We have some good practice of communication but it is in pockets across the city, is dependent on individual SENCO's or officers, and is not consistent.